 |Citizens||Individual citizens, media, artists, cities, global decentralized networks, NGOs|

-To structure its operations, we group these four communities into two Forums: an Academic Forum comprising the academic community and a Diplomacy Forum comprising representatives of the other three communities, who are engaged in the implementation of operational activities benefiting humanity.
+To structure our operations, we group these four communities into two Fora: an Academic Forum comprising the academic community and a Diplomacy Forum comprising representatives of the other three communities.
+They are engaged in the implementation of operational activities benefiting humanity.

 The Anticipatory Situation Room is designed as a funnel, as shown in the following diagram.
 Milestones for key steps have been identified in the technological development process, where stakeholders from the four communities can provide input and guide the implementation of the solutions.